Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Introduction

 \section{Introduction}

-\ac{rl} has provided promising results for a variety of motion planning tasks, e.g., autonomous driving \cite{Kiran2021, Ye2021}, robotic manipulation \cite{El-Shamouty2020, Han2023-surveyRL}, and autonomous vessel navigation \cite{Heiberg2022, Xu2022}. \ac{rl} algorithms require random exploration to learn a capable policy.
+\ac{rl} has provided promising results for a variety of motion planning tasks, e.g., autonomous driving \cite{Kiran2021, Ye2021}, robotic manipulation \cite{El-Shamouty2020, Han2023-surveyRL}, and autonomous vessel navigation \cite{Sarhadi2022-survey, Heiberg2022, Xu2022}. \ac{rl} algorithms learn a capable policy through random exploration.
 As random exploration is inherently unsafe, \ac{rl} agents are mainly trained and tested in simulation only.
 To transfer the capabilities of \ac{rl}-based motion planning systems to the physical world, the agents have to be safe.
 Safe \ac{rl} extends \ac{rl} algorithms with safety considerations.
 Most safe \ac{rl} approaches constrain the learning softly, e.g., by integrating risk measures in the reward function or by adapting the optimization problem for obtaining a policy considering constraints \cite{krasowski2023provably}.
-However, for safety-critical tasks, such as motion planning in the physical world, hard safety guarantees are necessary.
+However, for safety-critical tasks, such as motion planning in the physical world, hard safety guarantees are necessary, which most safe \ac{rl} approaches cannot provide.

-Provably safe \ac{rl} provides hard safety guarantees during training and operation by combining \ac{rl} with formal methods.
+Provably safe \ac{rl} achieves hard safety guarantees during training and operation by combining \ac{rl} with formal methods \cite{krasowski2023provably}.
 The safety specifications regarded in provably safe \ac{rl} are so far mainly \emph{avoid specifications}, i.e., it is ensured that unsafe areas and actions are always avoided.
-However, the notion of safety for real-world tasks can be more complex than avoiding unsafe sets.
-For autonomous vehicles, legal safety is usually required meaning that vehicles do not cause collisions by obeying traffic rules \cite{Vanholme2013, Mehdipour2023}.
-For example, a safe autonomous car needs to comply with traffic rules, such as stopping at red lights and creating corridors for emergency vehicle access.
+However, the notion of safety for real-world tasks is often more complex than avoiding unsafe sets.
+For autonomous vehicles, legal safety is usually required, meaning that vehicles do not cause collisions by obeying traffic rules \cite{Vanholme2013, Mehdipour2023}.
 To apply formal methods, these traffic rules need to be formalized.
 Temporal logic is suited to formalize traffic rules \cite{Vanholme2013,Tuncali2018, Vasile2017, Maierhofer.2020, Esterle2020, Krasowski.2021}, as it can capture their spatial and temporal dependencies well.
 Still, efficient and generalizable integration of formalized traffic rules in motion planning approaches is an open research problem.